lukso-network/docs/docs/guides/universal-profile/browser-extension/03-interact-with-dapp.md

 :::

 :::note
 MetaMask (or any other ethereum provider) cannot be running simultaneously.
-It would be best to deactivate the MetaMask extension for the UP Extension to work.
+It is recommended to deactivate the MetaMask extension for the UP Extension to work.
 :::

 ## Setup